WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/multi-tender.md

 - `"status"`
     - `"code"` - `"1000"` means operation is successful
     - `"result"` - `"SUCCESS"` means operation is successful
-- `"id"** - echoed from request; Sale-Purchase identifier
+- `"id"` - echoed from request; Sale-Purchase identifier
-- **"externalCashierId"** - relevant for [Advanced Integration](advanced_overview.md); otherwise null
+- `"externalCashierId"` - relevant for [Advanced Integration](advanced_overview.md); otherwise null

 ## What is Fail operation?

-_FAIL_ operation is used to change Sale-Purchase from UNCONFIRMED state to FAILED state. _FAIL_ operation is accepted by system as long as all purchase transactions are failed and/or reversed.
+_FAIL_ operation is used to change Sale-Purchase from UNCONFIRMED state to FAILED state. _FAIL_ operation is accepted by system as long as all purchase transactions are in FAILED or REVERSED state.

-In order to move Sale-Purchase to FAILED state, make a POST /v1/sales call:
+In order to move Sale-Purchase to FAILED state, make a `POST /v1/sales` call:

 ### Request